 How does it work?
 We are mapping buildings, roads and villages on OpenStreetMap via the Humanitarian OpenStreetMap Team (HOT) tasking manager.
 All of our tasks can be found here, and you can map or validate any of them!

-The other part of our project focuses on gathering local knowledge: mappers on the ground use Maps.me app on smartphones or tablets and directly map their communities by adding points.
+The other part of our project focuses on gathering local knowledge: mappers on the ground use Maps.me app on smartphones or tablets, and printed fieldpapers to directly map their communities by adding points.
+Completed fieldpapers are emailed to online volunteers who input the data into OpenStreetMap and generate printable maps which they email back.

 Crowd2Map Tanzania was founded in November 2015 by Janet Chapman (LinkedIn), Communications Manager at the Tanzania Development Trust from London and Egle Marija Ramanauskaite (LinkedIn), writer, researcher and educator in the field of citizen science, and Citizen Science Coordinator at the Human Computations Institute from Vilnius, upon meeting at the Mozilla Festival 2015 & exploring options to involve Tanzanian schools in citizen science.